 Fate has its twists.
 She missed the award ceremony because her son was born, but a couple days later, the presenters showed up right at her door with the award.
 It was a beautiful surprise.

 Tara loved her job.
 She had no intention of doing anything else and her employers held her in deep regard.
 The plan was to take maternity leave until mid-May; then suddenly, the world ground to a halt.
-Lockdowns closed down everything.
+Lockdowns closed down everything and hotel events were canceled.

 At first it appeared it would be temporary, but the seriousness of the situation was evident by May.
 The company was hemorrhaging money and almost everyone except on-site managers was being furloughed.
 Tara still wanted to stay on.
 Human resources worked with Tara, giving her the option of using vacation days or going on unemployment.
 Soon after, though, while on an all-property call with the general manager she heard the dreaded announcement.
 Four months after winning the Leader-of-the-Year award, Tara was laid off.